Nakul22/Sirius/Readme.md

 ## Angle-of-arrival Performance

-The performance of the angle-of-arrival (AoA) estimation can be evaluated using the sample dataset and matlab scripts provided in the folder "aoa_performance/".
-The dataset consists of collected gain-patterns for the 900Mhz reconfigurable antenna.
-The test data and pretrained model are both stored as .mat files.
-Running the script "evaluate_aoa_estimation.m" will load the test data and pretrained model and evaluate the performance of AoA estimation.
-The script will also plot the CDF of the angle-errors along with a scatter plot of the estimated angles.
-These are the core results of the paper shown in Figure 14 (a) and (b) that reflect the overall performance of the system.
+To evaluate the performance of the angle-of-arrival (AoA) estimation, we provide sample datasets and Matlab scripts in the [aoa_performance](./aoa_performance) folder.
+These datasets include real world experiments data collected for the 900Mhz reconfigurable antenna.
+The test data and pretrained model are stored as .mat files.
+Running the "evaluate_aoa_estimation.m" script will load the test data and pretrained model, and evaluate the AoA estimation performance.
+The script also generates plots of the CDF of angle-errors and a scatter plot of the estimated angles.
+These plots reflect the core results of the paper and demonstrate the overall system performance, as shown in section "AoA Performance" of the paper.